 I started making this pelisse last winter for the 12th night ball.
 I raced to get it finished and didn’t quite make it, but it was still wearable enough for the ball.

 After the ball I wasn’t as motivated to finish it so it’s been in the same state ever since, but now I have finally done the final trimming and the arm holes.

 I used the instructions at Marquise but made it a bit shorter and less wide.
 The pattern is from the 1760s but it’s a very basic shape that stayed very similar for several decades.

 Yesterday I went to Gustafs skål’s Twelfth night ball, and I had a wonderful time!
 I also met Isis, who had a fantastic foresty costume, and Madame Berg, who looked amazing, for the first time.
 I forgot to take any photos but my boyfriend took a few of my costume when I got back home.
 I wore the polonaise with a new but unfinished pelisse (the hood trim and armholes are missing).
 I was planning to make a matching muff as well but didn’t have time.
-Go to my flickr to see a few more photos.

 A couple of days ago I went to Kina slott (the Chinese pavilion at Drottningholm) to take some photos of my robe à la polonaise since I realised it unintentionally matches the colours of the palace exterior.
 My boyfriend Henrik was the photographer.

 In London I also visited the Museum of Childhood, which had a few 18th century children’s clothes on display, and a doll from 1780 with a full set of undergarments and even a tiny chatelaine.
-Click the picture above to go to a flickr set with my photos from the museum.